MySQL

 scan.incremental.snapshot.backfill.skip

-Specifies whether to skip the backfill process during the snapshot phase.
+Specifies whether to skip backfill during the snapshot reading phase.

 No